-If you’re a soon-to-be mama or a nursing mom who’s worried about getting sleep-deprived and want to know when do babies start sleeping longer at night, then you’re in the right place.
+If you’re a new mama or a nursing mom who’s worried about getting sleep-deprived and want to know when do babies start sleeping longer at night, then you’re in the right place.

-In this post, we are going to look into – when do babies start sleeping longer at night?
+In this post, i’m going talk about – when do babies start sleeping longer at night?
 Why do infants stay awake at night?
 And useful tips for better sleep at night.

 Why Do Infants Stay Awake at Night?

-Before doing your research on when do babies start sleeping longer at night, you need to know why they stay awake at night.
+Before doing your research on when do babies start sleeping longer at night, you need to know what is making them to stay awake at night.

-Sleep regression appears suddenly and involves changes in your child’s conduct.
-The change usually happens at four months old, six to eight months old, ten months old, and even a year old.
+Sleep regression occurs swiftly and sometimes messes up a child behavior.
+The condition can affects kids of four months old, six to eight months old, ten months old, and even a year old.
 This period can last somewhere around one week to about a month.

 Here’s the place where self-comforting comes in.
-When your kid isn’t accustomed to dozing off alone, each time they wake up, they’re going to require your assistant to help them fall back to sleep, even in the center of the night.
-Therefore, the things that assist them in falling asleep are – sleep associations.
+It could be your baby is not used to napping alone.
+Therefore, each time they wake up, you required to assistant to them fall back to sleep, even if it midnight.

 When Do Babies Start Sleeping Longer at Night?

-When do babies start sleeping longer at night differs, what works for baby A may not work for baby B.
+Some may start sleeping longer at night as early as 8 – 10 weeks.
+What works for baby A may not work for baby B. Therefore, when babies start sleeping longer at night always differs.

 Table Representation of an Average Baby’s Sleep